2016, data visualization, tangible computing

 Data can be both abstract and difficult to set in relation to the world.
 Especially “invisible” phenomena such as climate change, Wi-fi, and energy use among others.
 To understand a set of data, we often need to process and translate the data in a way that helps us interpret and grasp the data.

 However, pixel and screen-based visualizations that only appeal to the eye might have certain limitations when it comes to leaving an impression that is comprehensible in relation to the world.

 Our definition of data experience is designed around two phases: data gathering and data representation.
 Inspired by the wave of citizen science, we have created a device that is capable of measuring air pollution and GPS data while riding a bike.

-The data is logged, and later represented through a interactive wooden map, which works as a tactile interface, that allows the user to explore different routes in Copnehagen, and sense the change of pollution levels through sound.
+The data is logged and later represented through an interactive wooden map, which works as a tactile interface, that allows the user to explore different routes in Copenhagen, and sense the change of pollution levels through sound.

-Inspired by the concepts of data art and science art, the interactive map is designed to give a multi sensory experience, while the user explores the collected data.
-The goal with the installation is to explore potential qualities in multisensory experiences, in the context of communicating the overall climate issue.
+Inspired by the concepts of data art and science art, the interactive map is designed to give a multi-sensory experience, while the user explores the collected data.
+The goal of the installation is to explore potential qualities in multisensory experiences, in the context of communicating the overall climate issue.